-The current bicycle and trails network in Lone Tree, as shown in Figure 3, is comprised of shared-use paths, on-street bike lanes, and unpaved trails.
+The current bicycle and trails network in Lone Tree, is shown in Figure 3.
+The network is comprised of shared-use paths that include the defined sidewalk where bike use is allowed, on-street bike lanes, and unpaved trails.
 Four regional trails are the main arteries for bike travel within the City and provide access to a network of trails in Douglas County and the Greater Denver Metropolitan Area.